 He began racing sports cars in 1953 after Luigi Chinetti asked him to be his co-driver in the Carrera Panamericana.
 He then bought a Ferrari 250MM Vignale and began racing himself, finishing second in the 1954 Buenos Aires 1000kms (with Harry Schell) and would win several major races.
 He also raced a Maserati A6GCS/53, being tutored by factory tester Guerrino Bertocchi, and at Le Mans he had been leading the 2-litre class but had to retire and then scored his first road-racing win at Metz.

 He then entered an OSCA (bought by his mother)in the sports car race supporting the German GP at the Nurburgring.
 In practice he was sixth fastest, which was a good showing considering it was his first time at the Nurburgring and the race included Porsches, Borgwards, E.M.W. and Lotus cars plus another OSCA driven by Wolfgang Seidel.
 The race was run over seven laps and although Hans Hermann shot off into the lead, Alfonso raced strongly in third place just behind H.Hanstein.
 However, he crashed and turned the Osca over, though luckily was uninjured but he objected as he was put into an ambulance, punched the driver and put him in the back, and drove back to the paddock.
 In his own words describing the crash, he said “The Porsches were bumping me in the corners..
 Of course I bumped them back.
 It worked very well until I got behind Herrmann the leader… that’s how I went off.”
-He spent the evening at a x and the $10,000 he won went towards purchasing a Ferrari Monza.
+He spent the evening at a casino and the $10,000 he won went towards purchasing a Ferrari Monza.

 He travelled to the Bahamas for 1954’s Nassau Speed Week, and again the following year, where he won the Governor’s Trophy on both occasions.
 1955 also saw him competing in non championship F1 races with a Ferrari 625, though he sustained a broken leg during practice for Silverstone’s International Trophy.
 He returned to co-drive a Ferrari 750 Monza with Mike Hawthorn in the Goodwood 9-Hours although he was dismayed to realise Hawthorn was five seconds a lap faster; however, Hawthorn liked him and coached him (plus drank and socialised with him!).